hl-tang/JPBC-BBS04/README.md

-If and only if the above equations are true, these n signatures can successfully pass the verification
+If and only if the above equations are true, these n signatures can successfully pass the verification together.